 Finally, server virtualization can make it easy to migrate virtual servers from one physical machine to another, even if the machines are using different processors.
 This can be particularly useful when upgrading hardware or migrating to a new data center.

-The infrastructure of a company can be expanded and high workloads can be supported with the aid of server virtualization software.
-A number of server virtualization software options are available in the market, and their impressive features are attracting many companies to use them.
-Presented below is a list of the top 8 server virtualization software solutions.
+Server virtualization software can expand a company’s infrastructure and support high workloads.
+Several server virtualization software options are available in the market, and their impressive features are attracting many companies to use them.
+Below is a list of the top 8 server virtualization software solutions.

 Also Read: Exploring OpenStack as a VMware Alternative: A Comprehensive Guide